sjmckinney/node-rest-api-example/README.md

 }
 ```

-To start in debug node issue the command `./node_modules/nodemon/bin/nodemon.js --inspect server.js` (it might be more convenient to create a script named `debug` in _package.json_ and call it via `npm run debug`).
+To start in debug node issue the command;

+`./node_modules/nodemon/bin/nodemon.js --inspect server.js`

+It might be more convenient to create a script named `debug` in _package.json_ and call it via `npm run debug`.
 ```json
 "scripts": {
     ...